andreumartin/PAE/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

-© 2025 Carles Aguilera, Daniel Castellanos, Álex Romero, and Andreu Martin, Aire Lliure.
+© 2025 Carles Aguilera, Daniel Castellanos, Andreu Martin and Álex Romero, Easy Events.